flexera-public/right_st/README.md

 Right ST interfaces with the [RightScale API](http://reference.rightscale.com/api1.5).
 Credentials for the API can be provided in two ways:

-1. YAML-based configuration file -  Run `right_st config account <name>`, where name is a nickname for the account, to interactively write the configuration file into $HOME/.right_st.yml for the first time.
+1. YAML-based configuration file -  Run `right_st config account <name>`, where name is a nickname for the account, to interactively write the configuration file into `$HOME/.right_st.yml` for the first time.
 You will be prompted for the following fields:
-    * Account ID - Numeric account number, such as 60073
+    * Account ID - Numeric account number, such as `60073`
-    * API endpoint host - Hostname, typically my.rightscale.com
+    * API endpoint host - Hostname, typically `my.rightscale.com`
-    * Refresh Token - Your personal OAuth token available from "Settings" -> "Account Settings" -> "Refresh Token"
+    * Refresh Token - Your personal OAuth token available from **Settings > Account Settings > Refresh Token** in the RightScale Cloud Management dashboard
 2. Environment variables - These are meant to be used by build systems such as Travis CI.
 The following vars must be set: `RIGHT_ST_LOGIN_ACCOUNT_ID`, `RIGHT_ST_LOGIN_ACCOUNT_HOST`, `RIGHT_ST_LOGIN_ACCOUNT_REFRESH_TOKEN`.
 These variables are equivalent to the ones described in the YAML section above.

 ## Managing RightScripts